nblilili/Learn-vuepress/docs/en/01_o2o_video/05_adv_func/01_audio_management/Android.md

 Details are as follows:

-- Processing after audio collection and before encoding
+- Process after audio collection and before encoding

 Refer to the following steps to implement the original audio data function in your project:

-1. Register the audio collection callback through ZmfAudio.inputAddCallback before initiating business, and implement a callback function of ZmfAudio.InputCallback in this function
+1. Register the audio collection callback through ZmfAudio.inputAddCallback before initiating business, and implement a callback function of ZmfAudio.InputCallback in this function.

-2. After successful registration, the JC SDK will call back the corresponding parameters of the original audio data collected through the callback function when the audio data is captured
+2. After successful registration, the JC SDK will return to the corresponding parameters of the original audio data collected through the callback function when the audio data is captured.

-3. After the user obtains the audio data, he/she processes parameters in the callback function according to the needs of the scenrio, and the processed data is returned to the JC SDK through the callback function.
+3. After the user obtains the audio data, he/she will process parameters in the callback function according to the needs of the scenario, and the processed data is returned to the JC SDK through the callback function.

 Register the audio input callback at first: